wp-plugins/what-would-seth-godin-do/readme.txt

 == Upgrade Notice ==
+= 2.0.6 =
+Fixed a bug that caused errors on SSL pages

 = 2.0.5 =
 Fixed a bug that prevented the welcome message from displaying on individual posts when certain plugins were installed.